 The SDG Kenya Forum is a CSO driven platform initiated in 2016 after the adoption of the SDGs in September 2015.
-Before its adoption, it was known as the SDG Reference Group.
-The conversations at the time surrounded critical areas where the MDGs failed to put forward collective
+Before its adoption, it was known as the SDG Reference Group. conversations at the time surrounded critical areas where the MDGs failed to put forward collective ideas on how to move forward in a progressive and inclusive manner.

 Since its launch, it has registered more than 350 active members comprising county and Community Based Organizations and National and locally-based International NGOs.

-The Forum has been part of the Kenya SDG process that is led by the National Treasury State Department of Planning through the SDG Unit, which serves as the Chair of the Inter Agency Technical Committee (IATC), a multi-stakeholder agency overseeing the implementation, monitoring and reporting of the SDGs in Kenya.
+The Forum has been part of the Kenya SDG process that is led by the National Treasury State Department of Planning through the SDG Unit, which serves as the Chair of the Inter Agency Committee Technical (IATC), multiа stakeholder agency overseeing the implementation, monitoring and reporting of the SDGs in Kenya.

-In 2018, the permanent secretary appointed 2 cochairs: The SDG Kenya Forum and The Kenya Private Sector Alliance (KEPSA).
+In 2018, the permanent secretary appointed 2 co-chairs: The SDG Kenya Forum and The Kenya Private Sector Alliance (KEPSA).
 This was a good entry point for the Forum to drive the CSO sector as a collective.
 The Forum has experienced extensive collaboration where different partners are able to speak from a common platform on the SDGs.